 How to plan your itinerary with Gotthard Panorama Express

 My choice was to make a one way trip starting in Zurich airport, then going to Lucerne and taking Gotthard Panorama Express from there, then traveling by boat to Fluelen and by train to Lugano with a stop at Como and finally ending in Milan, then taking a flight back home from there.
 The best time to go is from April to early June for the special experience of climate diversity between Lucerne and Lugano.
 I would recommend doing it on a weekday if possible, to avoid the crowds.
+If you like castles, you can get out at Bellinzona stop about a half an hour before Lugano and visit even three of the best Switzerland castles, namely Castelgrande, Castello Montebello and Castello Sasso Corbaro.

 The total length of the route is about 180 kilometres divided between the boat and the train.
 Total duration of the journey is about 5,5 hours.
 Gotthard Panorama Express operates from late April to late October, excluding Mondays, so check the current operating dates before planning your trip.
 My travel times were as follows but please check an up-to-date time table before your travel.
 The boat departed from Lucerne at 10.12 Arrived in Fluelen 12.55.
 It's a good idea to take a boat at 11.12 arriving at 13.55 instead.
 Fluelen is small and I did not find many things to see in one hour.
 Gotthard panorama train departed from Fluelen at 14.10, arrived in Lugano at 16.38.
 If you can choose, the view is slightly better from the right side of the train.
 For your information, Gotthard Panorama Express was called Wilhelm Tell Express until 2016.